SinghRajenM/GPD_UDL/README.md

 # GPD_UDL
 A Notepad++ UDL (User Defined Language) for GPD (Generic Printer Description) and GDL (Generic Description Language).

 Notepad++ supports around 80 programming languages for syntax highlighting & folding, but unfortunately, most widely used GPD/GDL for PCL driver and PPD for PS driver are not supported so far by notepad++.
-Hence, this UDL server the purpose.
+Hence, this UDL server the purpose for GPD/GDL.

 GPD: https://docs.microsoft.com/en-us/windows-hardware/drivers/print/introduction-to-gpd-files